Dodge Caravan: Second generation (1991–1995)

 For the 1991 model year, the second-generation Dodge Caravan was released.
 Intended as an extensive revision of the first generation, while the chassis underpinnings were carried over and updated, the only shared body panels were the front doors and the sliding door.
 To match the Ford Aerostar and General Motors APV minivans, designers sought to improve the exterior aerodynamics and the handling of the model line.
-To enhance safety, anti-lock brakes and all-wheel drive were introduced as options; as a first in the segment, a driver-side airbag became an option in 1991 (a first in the segment).
+To enhance safety, anti-lock brakes and all-wheel drive were introduced as options; as a first in the segment, a driver-side airbag became an option in 1991.

 The model line again came in two lengths, with the long-wheelbase Grand Caravan making its return; the C/V cargo van also was part of the model line.
 The Caravan was further distinguished from the Voyager; along with different grilles and headlamp units, the Caravan received less chrome trim (limited to the grille and the Chrysler Pentastar hood ornament).
-Shedding its connection to the K-cars, the Caravan received its own dashboard design (though shared with the Voyager, the Caravan received its own steering wheel).
-On all but the base-trim Caravan, seven-passenger trim was standard.
+Shedding its connection to the K-cars, the Caravan received a unique dashboard design (though shared with the Voyager, the Caravan received a new steering wheel design).
+On all but the base-trim Caravan, the seven-passenger trim was standard.
 In addition to the two rear bench seats, the second generation introduced the option of middle-row bucket seats; in 1992, Chrysler introduced integrated child safety seats, an innovation in the segment.

 For the 1994 model year, the Caravan underwent a mid-cycle revision as part of a body upgrade to meet 1998 federal safety standards.
 Though the exterior saw only minor changes to the bumpers and lower body side trim, the interior underwent larger changes, receiving new seats and door panels.
 Coinciding with the addition of a passenger-side airbag, the dashboard was redesigned.
 Following its declining popularity, the woodgrain trim option was discontinued in favor of monochromatic and two-tone exterior designs.

 To commemorate the tenth year of production, Dodge offered the "10th Anniversary Edition" option package for 1994.
 Available on SE/LE trims of the Caravan and Grand Caravan, the 10th Anniversary Edition was an appearance package, combining a two-tone exterior (a light-gray lower body with selected upper body colors) with a gold front fender badge.